Photo credit: Thad Wah

-DESCRIPTION: Our farmers grow a wide variety of eggplant,from tiny pea-sized bitter eggplant to small fairy tale eggplant to long, Japanese eggplant to larger globe eggplant.
+TTCF farmers grow a wide variety of eggplant, from tiny pea-sized bitter eggplant to small fairy tale eggplant to long, Japanese eggplant to larger globe eggplant.
 They are all delicious and surprisingly far more nutritious than most people believe (they are especially prized for lowering risk of heart disease).
 Keep it simple and try eggplant roasted in cubes or in thick slices and then dressed in fish sauce vinaigrette (see recipe below) or turn it into roasted eggplant salad with almonds and goat cheese.
-Turn your eggplant into a sauce or dip: eggplant tomato sauce over polenta, baba ghanoush or eggplant caviar with toast or pita.
-Or make it into an Indian curry with tomatoes or a Thai Coconut Curry with Lemongrass.
-Last year, one of our CSA members loved making eggplant jam.
+Make it into a sauce or dip with this eggplant tomato sauce over polenta, this baba ghanoush recipe or eggplant caviar with toast or pita.
+Or cook it into an Indian curry with tomatoes or a Thai Coconut Curry with Lemongrass.
+Last year, one of our CSA members loved making eggplant jam!

 STORAGE: Keep eggplant in an open bag in your fridge for several days, if not longer.